Seeed-Studio/Wio_Link_Android_App/README.md

 - Enable network for Wio device
 - Display your online/offline Wio device
 - Add or remove the Grove for Wio device
-- Update firmware for board
+- Update firmware for Wio device
 - Test the available Grove Sensor/Trigger APIs

 ## Install